 An invitation to reconceptualise widening participation through praxis

-A series of contributions from across practice and research will be launched throughout 2020; reflecting the multidimensions of the collective and ongoing work within CEEHE and the international field.
+An Invitation to Reconceptualise Widening Participation is a series of contributions from across practice and research reflecting the multidimensions of the collective and ongoing work within CEEHE and the international field.
 The collection articulates key concepts in the project of reconceptualising widening participation inviting us to reexamine and launch new lines of praxis-based inquiry through ongoing conversations across the theory/practice nexus.

 Citation details are provided on each paper.